thanhlt-1007/kotlin_head_first/CHAPTER_02.md

 ## 3. The variable holds a reference to the object

+When an object is assigned to a variable, the object itself doesn't go into the variable.
+A reference to the object goes into the variable instead:

+As the variable holds a reference to the object, this give it access to the object.

+### a. val vs var revisited

 ## 4. Kotlin's basic types

 ## 5. How to explicitly declare a variable's type